big-data-lab-team/reproducibility-bioinfo/README.md

     python3 extractFeature.py aac trainTest
     ```

     This syntax calculates `Amino Acid Composition (aac)` feature from the `train/test` dataset in `.csv` format.
-Two following files will be placed in [features\trainTest\](https://github.com/HamidHeyde/reproducibility-bioinfo/tree/master/features/trainTest) folder by program after running the syntax.
+Two following files will be placed in [trainTest] folder in [features] folder by program after running the syntax.

     * `aac1.csv` which contains the Amino Acid Composition percentage for all sequences in the dataset (except non-transporters).
 Each sequence is labeled as `amino, anion, cation, electron, protein, sugar, other` which corresponds to  membrane transport proteins that transports this specific substrate.